ODA Spending

 What is the current government's outlook on global health ODA?

 On October 21, 2022, the Dutch government adopted the first national Global Health Strategy for 2023-2030.
-The strategy outlines three priority areas: global health architecture, international pandemic preparedness, and the relationship between climate change and public health.
+The strategy outlined three priority areas: global health architecture, international pandemic preparedness, and the relationship between climate change and public health.
 Complementary to the Dutch Global Health Strategy, the third action plan of the Netherlands’ development policy coherence, published on November 25, 2022, mentions that the Netherlands will focus on promoting equal access to knowledge in the field of vaccine and drug production to reduce global health inequality.

 The Dutch government is a global leader in SRHR.
 Funding for SRHR CSOs in 2021-2025 will be channeled through the SRHR Partnership Fund, which received EUR315 million ( US$373 million) for the period.
+Since 2022, the Netherlands’ has reaffirmed its commitment to ensuring UHC to ensure accessible health services to all, including safe abortion and prevention of unwanted pregnancies.

 Former Minister for Foreign Trade and Development Cooperation Tom de Bruijn submitted a letter to parliament on December 6, 2021, describing the Dutch government’s approach to the global COVID-19 response.
 The approach has included making pledges to organizations within the ACT-A, including CEPI, COVAX, GFF, the Global Fund, WHO, and FIND.